Dialectic, Rhetoric and Contrast: The Infinite Middle of Meaning

 At a time when the widest consensus in philosophy is the exhaustion of its central themes, the significance of such a hypothesis provides fresh impetus to revise some of the key meanings and concepts underpinning contemporary thought.
 To do this, the method explores the opposing themes of idealism and realism that run throughout western philosophy from Plato to the Speculative turn.

 This book will be of interest to professional academic audiences in the humanities and social sciences, from graduates to senior scholars.
-It will also be an interesting read to anyone interested in keeping abreast of developments in continental philosophy, epistemology, metaphysics, and the sociology of knowledge.
+It will also be an interesting read to anyone wishing to keep abreast of developments in continental philosophy, epistemology, metaphysics, and the sociology of knowledge.

 Richard Boulton teaches sociology in Kingston University and St George's, University of London, and is an alumnus of the Centre for Invention and Social Process, Goldsmiths College, University of London.
 His research interests include epistemology and theories of knowledge, and he has worked first-hand in disciplines across the divides of science, the social sciences and humanities.
 His work up to now has explored the boundaries of knowledge and the delineation of academic disciplines and their implementation in the ‘real’ world.